 – And just a reminder, at our last meeting, we decided that for October’s THC Reading Series, we’ll present Autumn/October/Halloween stories that somehow incorporate a sense of smell.

 We then went around the table to get everyone’s current reading list:

-Internet Notes for the month (thanks to Mary):
+Internet Notes for the month –

 Thanks again to everyone for joining me this month.
 Here’s the schedule for the next month or so:

-– around April 1, I’ll send a reminder to you to submit a piece for critique during our next meeting.
+– around July 29, I’ll send a reminder to you to submit a piece for critique during our next meeting.

 – as I get pieces, I will send them out as quickly as I can

-– our next THC Writers Group meeting will be Saturday, April 14 at 2PM at the Tamale Hut Café.
+– our next THC Writers Group meeting will be Saturday, August 11 at 2PM at the Tamale Hut Café.

 Thanks for your interest in the THC Writers Group.
 I hope to see you at the next Reading Series event or at the next Writers Group meeting.